 It’s all about understanding the process – and giving your leads the right information, once they’re signed up from the landing page.
 Your conversion rate will improve.

 Custom content is a bit different than content marketing.
 Here’s how Andrew Boar distinguished both powerful marketing tactics:

 So, while custom content is aimed at communicating with existing customers, content marketing focuses on connecting with new prospects and trying to win their hearts through an ad group or specific PPC campaign.

 You’ve already captured your PPC leads.
 Now what they need is a new set of rules and actionable steps to get results.
 Custom content will inspire your customers and keep them buying from you – not your competitors.

 Custom content shouldn’t be promotional in tone.
 You can still talk about your product, but, this time, you’re not asking for the sale.
 Instead, you’re simply educating your customers.
 It’s about teaching them what they need to know about your product or service.

 Custom content can also be a guide or ebook that you give away to your existing customers to educate and inform them.
 A typical example is Social Sprout’s 5 Habits of Successful Social Media Managers.

 AWeber has published several guides for their existing customers.
 Of course, new customers can still download them, but these guides are really tailored to those who already have an AWeber account.

-By giving away lots of information for free and allowing new prospects to try their software free for a month, the have a good conversion rate that they’ve been able use to build a successful company.
+By giving away lots of information for free and allowing new prospects to try their software free for a month, they have a good conversion rate that they’ve been able to use to build a successful company.